Learn how to create a comprehensive search for your review

 Systematic reviews require collating and synthesizing available evidence for use in clinical and healthcare decision making – which means creating a comprehensive search that is also reproducible.
 The Cochrane Handbook recommends that systematic “searches should aim for high sensitivity.”

 Maybe you are a new medical librarian, or a librarian who has recently transitioned to systematic review services.
 Perhaps you are a clinician or researcher who would like to have a better understanding of the search process.
 After all, the results of the literature search create the foundation, and thereby, conclusions, of the review!

 How can you become a better searcher?
 There are many resources available to help you become a pro, including systematic review courses and curriculums offered by various institutions, but there are also some published guidance documents.

 1. The Press Checklist

 The PRESS Checklist.
 PRESS is an acronym for “peer review of electronic search strategies.”
 Myriad systematic review guidance recommends a peer review of the search strategy.
 Peer review is important for lots of reasons: to establish appropriate translation of the research question, to check for errors, to ensure correct search terminology, and more.
 There are several publications detailing PRESS’ utility in systematic searching, but the 2015 guideline from McGowan et al., provides an evidence-based checklist and a recommendation for librarian practice.
 These items prompt the searcher and/or peer review to check the search for relevant subject headings, “explosion” of subject headings, correct use of Boolean operators, misspellings or errors, line numbers, and justifiable use of limits and filters.
-If you want to have your search peer reviewed, you can submit to the PRESSforum.
+If you are a librarian involved in designing search strategies for systematic reviews and want to be part of a community in which you can have your search strategies peer reviewed while occasionally peer reviewing strategies for other librarians, ask to join PRESSforum.